 Introduction of intel core i3 processor

 For the CPU I’m glad I chose the Intel Core i3-8100.
 14 nm technology allows them to have a 4-core processor running at 3.6 GHz but still only generates 65 watts.
 I don’t think there’s a better combination of horsepower and efficiency on the market right now.
-It’s a real winner and when paired with the GTX 1050 Ti GPU, this computer rocks while not generating a lot of heat.
+Computer full form It’s a real winner and when paired with the GTX 1050 Ti GPU, this computer rocks while not generating a lot of heat.
 Measured from the wall outlet, it’s usually below 100 watts total.

 But it is also quiet.
 Pairing this CPU with a good CPU cooler (Cooler Master Hyper T2), a good fan (Noctua NF-B9) and powering it with an EVGA 650 GQ PSU in “eco mode” I have built a truly silent PC in all but the most intensive work situations.